purvitrivedi/sei-group-project-3/README.md

 # Hikr

 A MERN-Stack Hike search & community app.
-Visitors can look up beautiful hikes in Europe and once registered they can leave reviews, ratings & add them to favourites or completed Hikes.
+Visitors can look up beautiful hikes in Europe and once registered they can leave reviews, ratings & add them to their favorites or completed Hikes.

-Registered users can also create & join Hiking Communities where they can chat with other members & create hiking events.
+Registered users can also create & join hiking Groups where they can chat with other members & create hiking events.

 ![Hikr Home Page](frontend/src/styles/assets/README/hikr-home.png)